 Do you want to know what is going on in a particular room of your house or outside your property?
 If so, you can use your Pi as a security system, using webcams to observe and a network connection to view from another computer or even from an entirely different location.

 There are several varying descriptions on how to achieve this available on the web, but the most important aspects are to use webcams that have Linux drivers and to use either powered USB cables or a powered USB hub in order to run the cameras.
 This project is heavy on USB, and as the Ethernet port on the Raspberry Pi is also part of the onboard USB, you can see where there might be some drain on available power.

 8.7 Babycam Server

-Working to a similar principle (but with added microphones) you can also use your Raspberry Pi to manage a babycam server, enabling you to observe and listen to activity coming from your little ones.
+Working to a similar principle (but with added microphones) you can also use your Pi to manage a babycam server, enabling you to observe and listen to activity coming from your little ones.